olin-ars/autonomous-research-sailboat/README.md

 # OARS Software Team Repository
-### A proposed new structure for the OARS software repository
+A proposed new structure for the OARS software repository - Olin Aquatic Robotic Systems @ Olin College.

 # Setting up a Dev Environment